Adaminite/landing-page/README.md

 # landing-page
 A sample landing page (with placeholders for images and other content) for future use.
-Styled entirely with basic CSS and Flexbox.
+Styled with basic CSS and Flexbox.